grafana/grafana/docs/sources/upgrade-guide/when-to-upgrade/index.md

 ## When to expect releases

-Currently, Grafana is on a monthly release cycle, with release types rotating every other month between minor or patching.
-For example, here’s a look at scheduled releases for 2024:
+Currently, Grafana is on a monthly release cycle.
+Here’s a look at scheduled releases for 2024:

 | **Anticipated release date** | **Grafana versions** | **Release type**   |
 | ---------------------------- | -------------------- | ------------------ |